Exwhybaba/Credit-card-prediction/README.md

 ## Model Building and Evaluation:

-We used Logistic Regression to predict customer churn, which had an accuracy of 89.921%.
-This model was able to identify customers who are likely to churn with a high degree of accuracy.
+After evaluating various machine learning algorithms, we found that the KNearest Neigbour algorithm performed the best in predicting which customers are likely to churn.
+The KNearest Neigbour algorithm had an accuracy of 92.194%, while Logistic Regression had an accuracy of 89.921%

 ## Conclusion: